Table of Contents

 1. Download an Assignment of Partnership Interest Template

-2. The Basics: What is an Assignment of Partnership Interest?
+2. What is an Assignment of Partnership Interest?

 An Assignment of Partnership Interest is a legal document that transfers the rights to receive benefits from an original business partner (“Assignor”) to a new business partner (“Assignee”).